crane-docker/elasticsearch-cluster/es23-1/README.md

 http://localhost:9200/_plugin/head

 ## Attention
-If built with Dockerfile, make sure to download the folder 'config' to Dockerfile path
+If built with Dockerfile, make sure to download the folder 'config' to Dockerfile path.